 Parenting time refers to the scheduling of access between the parents and their child(ren).
-The parenting time schedule is not affected in any way by the designation of legal decision making as either sole legal decision making or joint legal decision making.
+The parenting schedule is not affected in any way by the designation of legal decision-making as either sole legal decision-making or joint legal decision-making.

-Simply stated, the form of legal decision making, typically, has no bearing upon the amount of time either parent spends with their child(ren); unless there are concerns about a parent’s fitness or ability to properly care for his or her children.
+Simply stated, the form of legal decision-making, typically, has no bearing on the amount of time either parent spends with their child(ren); unless there are concerns about a parent’s fitness or ability to properly care for his or her children.

 Parenting time schedules can vary significantly from one family to another.
 For very young children, the parenting time could be several times a week for several hours at a time.
-For older children, the parenting time schedule can be as limited as the children living primarily with one parent with the other “non-custodial” parent seeing the children every other weekend and one midweek evening visit.
+For older children, the parenting schedule can be as limited as the children living primarily with one parent with the other “noncustodial” parent seeing the kids every other weekend and one midweek evening visit.

 One of the nations foremost experts, Dr. Phil Stahl, who conducts child custody evaluations across the country spoke at an American Bar Association conference in 2015 about equal parenting time arrangements.